matthewdeeprose/matthewdeeprose.github.io/content/jisc-slides.md

 1
 The case for change
-Disability trends, where barriers actually live, and what our strategy already commits to.
+Disability trends, where barriers live, and what our strategy already commits to.
 2
 Designing in from the start
 Accessibility as a requirement, not a retrofit.